m4chi/diggrdata_FromSoftware/README.md

 Large portions of the data have been aggregated with the [diggr tools](https://github.com/diggr/) and edited manually thereafter.
 This research has received support from the DFG.

-This readme provides an overview of the data included in this dataset.
+This readme provides an overview of the following data and visualizations included in this dataset.
-The data includes the following items:
 1. FromSoftware Datatable
 2. FromSoftware Production Network based on Mobygames Release Data
+3. FromSoftware Release Data
-3. FromSoftware Release Timeline
+4. FromSoftware Release Timeline
-4. Various visualizations and charts created from the data.
+5. Various visualizations and charts created from the data.

 ## 1. FromSoftware Datatable